 Where the first argument is the parent of the decision, and the second argument is a list of the possible actions of the decisions.
 The support of the decision actions must always be finite and discrete.
 However, the parent of a decision may be discrete or continuous.
 There are various other ways to instantiate a decision that can be found in the code for the Decision class.

-One thing to note is that Decision elements only support single parent decisions.
+One thing to note is that decision elements only support single parent decisions.
 However, multiple parent decisions can be easily created by grouping several parent elements into an element tuple.
 Also observe that the no-forgetting assumption in decision models is not explicitly enforced in Figaro, hence Limited Memory Influence Diagrams (LIMIDs) are also supported in Figaro, though there is not an explicit LIMID reasoning algorithm implemented.

 In decision models, there are also variables that represent the utility of the model.
 In Figaro, there is no need to explicitly create a utility element; this can be easily done using the Apply element, as shown in the example above.
 Utility elements must be of type Element[Double].

-A Decision is similar to a Chain, but unlike the Chain, a Decision element can change its functionality after an optimal policy has been computed for the Decision.
-Most of the time, setting the policy of a Decision can be done simply through the algorithm that computes the optimal policy.
-However, a user may manually set the policy of a Decision element by calling the setPolicy function of the Decision, defined as:
+A decision is similar to a chain, but unlike the chain, a decision element can change its functionality after an optimal policy has been computed for the decision.
+Most of the time, setting the policy of a decision can be done simply through the algorithm that computes the optimal policy.
+However, a user may manually set the policy of a decision element by calling the setPolicy function of the decision, defined as:

 def setPolicy(new_fcn: (T => Element[U])): Unit

-That is, setting the policy of a Decision is just providing a new function from the value of a parent to an Element[U].
+That is, setting the policy of a decision is just providing a new function from the value of a parent to an Element[U].
 Users can also get the policy for a specific value of the parent by calling getPolicy(p: T): Element[U].
 Various other ways to set the policy can also be found in the Decision code.

 Single Decision Models and Policy Generation

 Single decision models can be created in Figaro by simply inserting a Decision element into the model.
 Once the model has been created, the goal is usually to compute the optimal policy for the decision that maximizes the expected utility of the model.
-This is done as two explicit steps in Figaro; computing the expected utility of each parent and decision pair, then determining the decision that has the maximum utility for each parent value.
-The policy is then set as a function that returns the maximum utility decision as a Constant for any parent value.
+This is done as two explicit steps in Figaro; computing the expected utility of each parent and decision pair, then determining the decision that has the maximum expected utility for each parent value.
+The policy is then set as a function that returns the maximum expected utility decision as a Constant for any parent value.
 This policy computation is performed using one of Figaro’s built-in inference algorithms.

 Discrete Decision

 When the parent(s) of a decision are all discrete elements, we denote the decision as a discrete decision.
 In this case, computing the optimal policy can be performed using the variable elimination, importance sampling, or Metropolis-Hastings algorithms.
 In addition to the normal parameters that each algorithm takes (as explained in previous sections), the decision version of these algorithms also takes a List[Element[Double]] that indicates the utility nodes in the model.
+The target of the algorithm is always the decision you wish to compute an optimal policy for.
 To find the optimal policy for discrete decisions, you simply instantiate one of the algorithms, for example:

 val alg = DecisionVariableElimination(List(value), found)